gregory-ledenev/Vert.x-EasyRouting/README.md

 a specified content type.
 Such converters will be used to convert result values.
 Input type is explicitly defined by the converter method's single parameter.
 The contract for conversion methods:
-- Must be a public (and static if needed) method.
+- Must be a public static method.
 - Must accept exactly one parameter of any type that defines a type of the objects to convert from.
 - Must return a non-void type compatible with the specified content type.
 - Must not throw checked exceptions.